-My name is Ashley Weinert, I'm a military spouse, mother and former school counselor.
-My husband Dustin and I started a friendship 18 years ago that eventually turned into a romantic relationship.
-4 years ago, we joined our families together.
-We both had two kids each and then together had one more, with another on the way.
+My name is Ashley Weinert, I'm a military spouse, mother and school counselor.
+My husband Dustin and I started a friendship 19 years ago that eventually turned into a romantic relationship.
+5 years ago, we joined our families together.
+We both had two kids each and then together had two more.
 Our family consists of:

 In 2019, we found out that my husband was going to be deployed for the first time since we had been together.
 He had a previous deployment but it was ten years earlier and he was a single bachelor so we knew that for all of us it would be uncharted territory.
 Because of my experience as a school counselor I knew that it was going to be a difficult year for my children and I wanted to be as prepared as possible.
 I spent countless hours researching all of the best books, activities, apps, etc. to have prepared for the separation that they would face from their father.
 But nothing could prepare me for what deployment would actually look like and as much as we want to have the best laid plans deployment often throws that right out the window.
 To make matters worse, in the middle of our deployment we were facing a pandemic with stay at home orders and a difficult situation got to the point of being almost unbearable.
 How could I keep structure and predictability in my children's lives when the world around us was in chaos.